 UHON 111 is one of the Honors Program's signature classes.
-Taken during the second semester of the first-year, student spend half of the semester playing a strategic academic game.
+Taken during the second semester of the first-year, students spend half of the semester playing a strategic academic game.
 This illustrates our pledge to deliver unique, active-learning curriculum.

 Honors courses are specifically designed for our students, but they also meet the same academic requirements as equivalent general education courses.
-However, not every course in the Honors Core is an Honors course; in fact, you'll only enroll in one Honors class each semester.
+However, not every course in the Honors core is an Honors course; in fact, you'll only enroll in one Honors class each semester.

 This design lets you have the full USD undergraduate experience while taking intimate classes with students who are similarly motivated and come from all majors across campus.
 We teach you to explore complex issues, develop your own opinions and persuasively share your conclusions in writing and discussion.
 These are skills that will give you a competitive advantage for your plans after graduation.

-The Honors Core is made up of Honors classes and general academic requirements.
+The Honors core is made up of Honors classes and general academic requirements.
 General requirements are courses available to the general student body, while Honors classes are reserved solely for Honors students.